dasJ/sd-zfs/Readme.md

 It is intended for [mkinitcpio](https://git.archlinux.org/mkinitcpio.git/) (used by [Arch Linux](https://www.archlinux.org/)) but should also work with other systems.
 You are expected to already have a root filesystem on a ZFS dataset.

-**Read and understand the Limitations before using this!**

 ## Installation
 Get [mkinitcpio-sd-zfs](https://aur.archlinux.org/packages/mkinitcpio-sd-zfs/) from the [AUR](https://wiki.archlinux.org/index.php/Arch_User_Repository).
 Users without Arch should read the manual installation instructions at the bottom of this document. **sd-zfs is not ready for use yet.
 You need to configure it first.**

 ## Configuration

+### Kernel parameters
+sd-zfs supports multiple kernel parameters to select what dataset to boot from and to tune the booting process.

+#### Which dataset to boot from
+- `root=zfs:somepool/somedataset` - Use this dataset to boot from
+- `root=zfs:AUTO` - Check all pools for the bootfs value.
+See rpool to narrow the search
+- `rpool=somepool` - Check only this pool for the bootfs value.
+This may not contain slashes

+#### Other options
+- `rootflags=flags` - Use these flags when mounting the dataset
+- `zfs_force=1` - Force import of the pools
+- `zfs_ignorecache=1` - Ignore the pool cache file while booting

 ### Bootfs
-sd-zfs uses the bootfs value of your zpools.
+sd-zfs can use the bootfs value of your zpools.
 This is an options which is intended to point to the root filesystem that is used for booting.
 You need to set it on any pool (the pool with the root fielsystem is recommended).
 If you set it to different values on multiple pools, one is picked at random.

 Check the bootfs value of all pools:
 ```